Baffled by UK university fee status and not sure how it applies to you? Get to grips with the basics with our two-part blog on fee status.

 - What are the tuition fee and funding options for the different fee statuses?

-Being a British/EU citizen or holding a British/EU passport is not enough to qualify you for Home/EU fee status.
-Nor does owning property in the UK/EU or having lived there previously.
-If you have left the UK/EU and now live abroad or have recently returned to the UK/EU after a period away, you may have lost your eligibility.
-Too many people take it for granted that when they return to the UK, they will automatically get Home fees but the reality is, it’s very easy to lose your Home status and have to pay much higher Overseas tuition fees for your UK university course.
+Being a British citizen or holding a British passport is not enough to qualify you for Home fee status.
+Nor does owning property in the UK or having lived there previously.
+If you have left the UK and now live abroad or have recently returned to the UK after a period away, you may have lost your eligibility.
+Too many people take it for granted that when they return to the UK, they will automatically get Home fees but the reality is, it’s very easy to lose your Home status and have to pay much higher Overseas tuition fees for your UK university degree.

 If you want to fully understand the rules and regulations around fee status, then we recommend that you visit UKCISA who publish them in full detail.
 They are quite dense and complicated, so here we give you a brief overview.

-Firstly, to be eligible for Home/EU fees, you must meet the necessary immigration criteria by having one of the following statuses (this is a bare minimum of what is required):
+Firstly, to be eligible for Home fees, you must meet the necessary immigration criteria by having ONE of the following statuses (this is a bare minimum of what is required):

 - Indefinite Leave to Enter/Remain in the UK,

 Secondly, you need to demonstrate that you have been ‘ordinarily resident’ in the UK for at least three years prior to starting university.
-This means having a “regular and habitual mode of life in a particular place, the continuity of which has persisted despite temporary absence” (UKCISA), i.e. maintaining strong connections that demonstrate that the UK/EU country is your permanent home country even if you don’t currently live there.
-This can be demonstrated through a number of ways including, regularly visiting your home country, owning property, having family based there and others.
+This means having a “regular and habitual mode of life in a particular place, the continuity of which has persisted despite temporary absence” (UKCISA), i.e. maintaining strong connections that demonstrate that the UK country is your permanent home country even if you don’t currently live there.
+This can be demonstrated through a number of ways including, having a UK home and regularly visiting the UK, among others.

-Generally, if a student fulfils the criteria for ordinary residence and temporary absence and is able to provide solid evidence for this, then they will be perceived as Home/EU, although there are always anomalies!
+Generally, if a student fulfils the criteria for ordinary residence and temporary absence and is able to provide solid evidence for this, then they will be perceived as Home, although there are always anomalies due to the interpretable nature of fee status assessment.
 Completing university applications and forms correctly and presenting the right evidence is vital for a successful outcome.
-Whether you have Home/EU fee eligibility is dependent on your specific background and living and working circumstances.
+Whether you have Home fee eligibility is dependent on your specific background and living and working circumstances.
 Don’t make the mistake of thinking that if your friend got home status, so will you.
 Every family’s circumstances are unique and fee status assessments are made on individual, case-by-case bases.